FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 ```
 {: file="/etc/traefik/traefik.yaml" }

-Then, define a middleware that uses the plugin *somewhere* in a [dynamic config.](https://doc.traefik.io/traefik/providers/overview/) I prefer to keep my "globally" used dynamic config in a [file](https://doc.traefik.io/traefik/providers/file/) defined by [directory in static config](https://doc.traefik.io/traefik/providers/file/#directory) rather than defining in a random container label.
+Then, define a middleware that uses the plugin in a [dynamic config file.](#dynamic-file)

-> * [`providers.files.directory`](#traefik-cf-entrypoint) in static config defines directory in container for dynamic configs
-> * dynamic config dir `/config/dynamic` is [mounted in the container](#cloudflared-tunnel-container-setup)
-{: .prompt-tip }

 ```yaml
 http: